What is the LiiNK Project?

 Positive Action: A Character Development Curriculum

 Alongside four daily recesses, LiiNK students enjoy 15-minute Positive Action Lessons daily.
 Positive Action is "a systematic educational program that promotes an intrinsic interest in learning and encourages cooperation among students.
 It works by teaching and reinforcing the intuitive philosophy that you feel good about yourself when you do positive actions."
 Below you will discover some of the learning targets and vocabulary used as a part of the curriculum.
 As the school-home connection is a valuable tool for reinforcing positive actions, we encourage families to talk about Positive Action at home.
-Illustrated below is the thoughts-actions-feelings circle.
-Students will learn positive thoughts lead to positive actions, positive actions lead to positive feelings about ourselves, and positive feelings lead to positive thoughts.
-Teachers and school faculty will use the TAF cards to reinforce positive behaviors.

 Week 1) Positive Action: To do or cause good things to happen

 Week 2) Self-Concept: How you think and feel about yourself